tmusolf/GoogleMapToOSMAndGPX/README.md

 # GoogleMapToOSMAndGPX
-Create a folder of OSMAnd GPX files from a google my maps map
+Create a folder of OSMAnd GPX files from a google my maps map (GMap)

 It's a python utility that works directly from a google map (using it's map ID) to export the map's KML data and directly convert it into a folder of OSMAnd style GPX files.
 Both tracks and waypoints and translated.
 Descriptions, icon symbol, icon color, track color, track width are all translated.
 Each track is put in it's own GPX file and all waypoints are put in a single GPX file.
-Each track is put in it's own GPX file and all waypoints are put in a single GPX file.
 ## Syntax
 ```
 py GoogleMapToOSMAndGPX.py <map_id> <gpx_path> <width 1-24> -t <transparency 00 to FF> -s <split type> -i <split interval miles/seconds> -a -e
 ```
 Parm | Long Parm | Description
 --- | --- | ---
-map_id | | Required: The google map id of the map to be converted.
+map_id | | Required: The GMap id of the map to be converted.
 The map_id is found in the URL when the map is being displayed in a browser.
 It the string of characters between mid= and & in the map url.
 The map must have sharing enabled. gpx_path | | Required: Path name for the created GPX files.
 If it doesn't exist a folder of this name is created.
 If the folder exists any existing files are NOT deleted, but files with the same names will be overwritten.
 -t | --transparency | Transparency value to use for all tracks.
 Specified as a 2 digit hex value without the preceeding "0x".
 00 is fully transparent and FF is opaque.
 -a | --arrows | When present, OSMAnd will display directional arrows on a track.